 In these cases, burden will be on the plaintiff to prove the property owner knew or should have known the risk of a criminal attack was foreseeable and therefore should have addressed the poor lighting in the area.

 These types of premises liability claims are often complex and require expert witness testimony.
-An experienced injury lawyer can help guide you through the process.
+An experienced injury lawyer in the Fort Lauderdale area can help guide you through the process.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.